TareqK/Networks-Course/Notes/chapter2.markdown

 client will only allow us transfer 1 object.
 This rarely happens, but it is always good to be prepared.

+The time of persistent HTTP is better.
+This is because we need to open less sockets, therefore, we dont need to handshake as often, which means the **round trip time** is not repeated as often, only the **transmission time** is added up after the socket is opened.

+In fact, response time is given by :

+> response time = 2\*round trip time + transmission time

 There are 2 types of HTTP messages :

 1. Request : This is a human readable ASCII message that asks the server for a certain object.
 There are multiple types of request(GET, POST, PUT, DELETE).

+2. Response :  This is the response to our HTTP request.
+It contains a header, about what the data type is, the status code, and the data.
+It also contains a bunch of other things, but these are the most important parts usually.

+---

+### User-server state : Cookies

+A Cookie is a small piece of information that the server writes on the client for later use.
+The cookie is in the header of the HTTP response, and is sent with every new request to the website, also in the header.

+Even though HTTP is a **stateless** protocol, using cookies, we can keep authorisation and authentication across a website, and even sometimes across websites.

+Cookies are used for authorisation, shopping carts, recommendation, user session states, etc. They do however permit sites to learn a lot about you, and are a privacy concern.

+---

+### Web Caches and Proxy Server

+The goal of a proxy is to satisfy client requests without involving the origin server.
+This means that we reduce the congestion on the bandwidth line, with the added benefit of security and filtration.

+The proxy can cache some objects, and when they are requested, it gets the differentials from the origin server.

+Proxies are outside facing.
+This is because it makes no sense to cache a local server.

+This is all done through the **Conditional GET Request**.
+It specifies an if relating to if the content has been modified, and if so, fetches the differentials.

+---

+## Electronic Mail : SMTP, POP3, IMAP

+Email has 3 components :

+1. User Agent
+2. Mail Servers
+3. Simple Mail Transfer Protocol

+Email is a reliable transfer protocol, using port numbers 25 and 100.
+SMTP is a push protocol.
+An email message has 2 parts : a header, containing from, to, subject, CC, BCC, etc, and the body, which is an ASCII message.